tahoe-lafs/magic-folder/docs/invites.rst

 * Every client has a **Personal mutable directory** that they hold the write-capability to.
   The corresponding read-capability appears in the **Collective**.

-Note that although we anthropomorphize the participants here with "Alice" and "Bob", the true participants are devices (not humans).

 Overview
 --------

-Alice has a magic-folder.
+Desktop has a magic-folder.
 She created this magic-folder, so she also has the **write** capability to the Collective; i.e. she is the admin.
-Alice wishes to add Bob as a member of the collective.
+Desktop wishes to add Laptop as a member of the folder.
-She must send to Bob: a read-capability to the Collective and her chosen petname (as it will appear in the Collective).
+She must send to Laptop: a read-capability to the Collective.
-She must receive from Bob: a read-capability to a fresh "Personal" for Bob.
+She must receive from Laptop: a read-capability to a fresh "Personal" directory for Laptop.

 It may be useful to exchange some other information; the above is a minimum.
+Desktop is the admin and thus decides what the Laptop device is called.

-We exchange messages between the Alice and Bob devices via a magic-wormhole.
+We exchange messages between the Desktop and Laptop devices via a magic-wormhole.
-Besides the wormhole setup messages themselves, we exchange three messages.
+The built-in "app-versions" mechanism in magic-wormhole is used for protocol negotiation Besides the wormhole setup messages themselves, we exchange several message types.
-The JSON format of these is detailed later (they contain the information as above).
+They are all JSON and the exact format of these is detailed later.

+It is **important to note** that only read-capabilities are ever exchanged.
+Write-capabilities must only ever exist on a single device.

 The flow is fairly straightforward:

-* on the Alice device, a wormhole invite-code is created
+* on the Desktop device, a wormhole invite-code is created

-* (out-of-band the code is securely communicated to the Bob device)
+* (out-of-band the code is securely communicated to the Laptop device)

-* on the Bob device, the wormhole code is presented to the wormhole server completing the wormhole
+* on the Laptop device, the wormhole code is presented to the wormhole server completing the wormhole

-* upon a successful wormhole, Alice posts her message and Bob posts his after creating his Personal.
+* upon a successful wormhole, Desktop posts her message and Laptop posts his after creating his Personal.

-* Alice creates the Collective entry and posts a final message.
-Bob closes the wormhole.
+* Desktop creates the Collective entry and posts a final message.
+Laptop closes the wormhole.

-* (If Alice failed to do this for some reason, an error message is posted instead).
+* (If Desktop failed to do this for some reason, an error message is posted instead).

 An illustration of the process: